-Elsewhere in the squad, Sri Lanka have one other frontline spin option: 22-year-old left-arm spinner Praveen Jayawickrama, who has played all of ten first-class games.
-He was picked because another uncapped slow left-armer, Duvindu Tillakaratne, was injured, and another one - Prabath Jayasuriya - failed a fitness test.
+- failed a fitness test.
 In an 18-member squad for a Test series at home, these are the spin options Sri Lanka have strung together - a list so bleak, it would have been almost unthinkable even five years ago.
-This is the nation of Muttiah Muralitharan and Rangana Herath; of flight, dip, spin and catchers milling around batters like vultures around a carcass they are about to devour.
-If there is one area in which Sri Lanka ought to have a reliable production line, what else than this?
+This is the nation of Muttiah Muralitharan

 If this surface turns out to be as docile as it threatened to be on day one, add it to list of crimes Sri Lanka's domestic system is responsible for.
 Although slow bowlers dominate first-class cricket, their pile of wickets come against frequently hapless batters, on pitches that rage from ball one.
 Against better batters, whom they must bowl longer spells at, and defeat with guile and subtlety rather than merely with the help of the surface, Sri Lanka spinners tend to struggle.

 this week: "Some [domestic] performances get amplified a little bit, so for example, on turning wickets, a guy might get a batch of five-fors, but that doesn't necessarily mean he has the weapons to walk in and be a good international player.
 Yes, he's got the ability, but does he have what it takes to transition?
 I'm talking about skill level, about fitness level, and the ability to take the pressure and the scrutiny that comes with international cricket."

 has entered what may be a terminal decline.
 Sri Lanka, it would appear, no longer have the kind of world-class spin-bowling weaponry that kept even Herath largely out of the national side for almost ten years.
 So dire has it all become, that in this Test, they have banked on seam and wound up with a pitch they didn't want.